 This health care plan has been selected by the State Employee Benefits Committee of the State of Delaware.
-The plan benefits are funded by the State of Delaware and are administered by Highmark Blue Cross Blue Shield Delaware (Highmark Delaware).
-Highmark Delaware does not assume any financial risk or obligation with respect to claims.
+The plan benefits are funded by the State of Delaware and are administered by Highmark BCBSD Inc. d/b/a Highmark Blue Cross Blue Shield (Highmark).
+Highmark does not assume any financial risk or obligation with respect to claims.

-Highmark Delaware's First State Basic PPO plan provides the freedom of choice you experience with a Preferred Provider Organization (PPO) that allows you to receive both in-network and out-of-network benefits.
+Highmark's Comprehensive PPO plan provides the freedom of choice you experience with a Preferred Provider Organization (PPO) that allows you to receive both in-network and out-of-network benefits.
 This plan allows you access to Blue Cross Blue Shield's nationwide network of providers.
-A list of these providers is available at www.bcbs.com.
+A list of these providers is available at http://bcbs.com/.

-In-network services are subject to plan-year deductibles of \$500 per employee and \$1,000 per family.
-The plan will then pay at 90% of Highmark Delaware's allowable charge.
-The in-network plan year total maximum out-of-pocket (TMOOP) is \$2,000 per employee and \$4,000 per family.
+Using in-network providers you will pay a small copay/coinsurance with no deductible.
+The in-network plan year total maximum out-of-pocket (TMOOP) is \$4,500 per employee and \$9,000 per family.
+Coinsurance and copays accrue toward the TMOOP.
+If you use out-of-network providers, you must meet a \$300 per person/\$600 per family plan year deductible, unless otherwise noted.
+The out-of-network total maximum out-of-pocket (TMOOP) is \$7,500 per person/\$15,000 per family per plan year.
 Deductibles, coinsurance and copays accrue toward the TMOOP.
-Preventive services are covered in-network at 100% of the allowable charge and are not subject to any deductibles, coinsurance or copays.

-Out-of-network services are subject to plan year deductibles of \$1,000 per employee and \$2,000 per family, and then the plan will pay at 70% of the allowable charge.
-The out-of-network plan year total maximum out-of-pocket (TMOOP) is \$4,000 per employee and \$8,000 per family.
-Deductibles, coinsurance and copays accrue toward the TMOOP.

-The First State Basic PPO Plan includes coverage for services such as inpatient care, prenatal and postnatal care; emergency services, mental health and substance abuse treatment, and many outpatient services, including, but not limited to: labs, x-rays and other imaging services, vision care, chiropractic and other therapy benefits.
-For additional information contact Highmark Delaware's Customer Service staff at 844.459.6452.
+The Comprehensive PPO Plan includes coverage for services such as inpatient care, prenatal and postnatal care, emergency services, mental health and substance abuse treatment, and many outpatient services, including, but not limited to: labs, x-rays and other imaging services, vision care, chiropractic and other therapy benefits.
+For additional information contact Highmark's Customer Service staff at 844.459.6452.